Laurel Park (race track): History

-2026 Preakness and planned closure
+2026 Preakness and training center conversion

 In January 2024, it was announced that major renovations would take place at Pimlico Race Course, resulting in one or two runnings of the Preakness Stakes moving to Laurel.
 A bill introduced in the Maryland General Assembly in March 2024 provided for the consolidation of thoroughbred racing in the state to Pimlico, with the 2026 Preakness run at Laurel during the Pimlico redevelopment.
 The bill passed in April 2024 after amendment, and was expected to be signed into law by Governor Wes Moore.
-Laurel is expected to close permanently for racing, and the land possibly used for redevelopment, once renovations at Pimlico have been completed.
+Laurel was expected to close permanently for racing, and the land possibly used for redevelopment, once renovations at Pimlico were completed.

 On January 1, 2025, management of Laurel Park changed from the former Maryland Jockey Club (part of the for-profit Stronach Group) to the new Maryland Jockey Club, which operates as a non-profit entity of the state-run Maryland Thoroughbred Racetrack Operating Authority.
 The Stronach Group continues to own the Laurel Park property.
+The operating authority was dissolved on June 30, 2025, per a budget provision, and its duties passed to the Maryland Stadium Authority.
+In January 2026, Maryland officials announced that they had reached an agreement to purchase Laurel Park from the Stronach Group for $50 million, with plans to convert it into a horse training center to complement the Pimlico facility.
+The purchase cleared a regulatory hurdle in April 2026 when the board of the Maryland Stadium Authority approved the purchase, with the cost revised to $48.5 million.